cscart/docs/en/user_guide/mobile_app/faq.rst

 #.
 Create a project for Android & iOS.

 #.
-Enter the key in the settings of the **Mobile Application** add-on that comes with your CS-Cart or Multi-Vendor installation.
+Enter the key in the settings of the **Mobile Application** add-on.
+The add-on comes with CS-Cart or Multi-Vendor, but isn't installed by default.

 #.
 Use the **Download config** button to get an archive with the application settings.